Do I need planning permission for a log cabin in my garden?

 For further reading please follow the link to the Government Planning Portal and check the section on outbuildings.

 Disclaimer: This is an introductory guide and is not a definitive source of legal information.
-If you have any doubt you should contact your local planning authority before undertaking any work.
+If you have any doubts, you should contact your local planning authority before undertaking any work.

 Section B of that document relates to garden structures.